Singer Tom Jones cancels concert, denies heart scare

-LONDON Singer Tom Jones cancelled a Saturday night concert in Monaco due to severe dehydration, his spokesman said on Sunday, but he denied reports that the veteran Welsh crooner was suffering heart problems.
+LONDON Singer Tom Jones canceled a Saturday night concert in Monaco due to severe dehydration, his spokesman said on Sunday, but he denied reports that the veteran Welsh crooner was suffering heart problems.

 The 71-year-old star's performance on Saturday had been due to be the last of a 3-month tour.